Skip to Main Content

 Biography

-Looking ahead, Dr. Oikonomou is focused on leveraging multimodal AI to redefine diagnostic and prognostic frameworks in cardiovascular disease, from subclinical detection to dynamic risk prediction, with an emphasis on real-world implementation and equity in access to advanced diagnostics.
+Looking ahead, Dr. Oikonomou’s research is focused on leveraging multimodal AI to redefine diagnostic and prognostic frameworks across the cardiovascular disease spectrum, from subclinical detection to dynamic risk prediction, with a strong emphasis on real-world implementation and equitable access to advanced diagnostics.

 Departments & Organizations